WokLibCodeClub/.github/profile/README.md

 After that you can follow the instructions on the Raspberry Pi site.
 ```

-If you have finished both these projects then have a go at one of themore complicated projects below:
+If you have finished both these projects then have a go at one of the more complicated projects below:

 #### More complicated projects for those who have done some of the beginner Python projects already: